signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ```

 <div class="message-box note">
-In the case of some issues, please refer to the [Flask Quick Start](https://flask.palletsprojects.com/en/1.1.x/quickstart/).
+In the case of some issues, please refer to the Flask Quick Start: https://flask.palletsprojects.com/en/1.1.x/quickstart/.
 </div>

 #### Set up the Amazon account